open-cloud/open-cloud.github.io.old/0_overview.md

   Image implies a virtualization layer (e.g., LXC, KVM), so the latter need not be a distinct object.

+* **Flavor:** A pre-packaged collection of resources (e.g., disk, memory, and cores).
+Current flavors borrow from EC2.

 * **NetworkTemplate:** A loadable specification of a virtual network.
 Each NetworkTemplate implies a virtualization layer (e.g., Neutron's default plug-in), so the latter need not be a distinct object.
 A NetworkTemplate can be parameterized.

-* **ServiceClass:** The classes of service that a Slice may request, including the set of scheduling parameters that define each class (e.g., rate, bucket size, max duration, max cores per node).
-Classes
-  include:

-  - BestEffort: A Slice receives a fair-share of Node resources, with and without admission control.

-  - Silver: A Slice is guaranteed an integral number of cores (plus associated memory and disk), with the ability to reserve resources in advance.

-  - Gold: A Slice is guaranteed an integral number of cores (plus associated memory and disk), with a long-term resource commitment.

-Each Deployment defines the set of Images and NetworkTemplates it supports -- and by implication, the virtualization layers it supports -- along with the configuration parameters that govern the available ServiceClasses (e.g., limits on the number of cores that can be allocated to a given Slice during some unit of time).
+Each Deployment defines the set of Images and NetworkTemplates it supports -- and by implication, the virtualization layers it supports -- along with the configuration parameters that govern the available Flavors (e.g., limits on the number of cores that can be allocated to a given Slice during some unit of time).

 We expect there to be a small number of system-supported virtualization layers for both virtual machines and virtual